omarboukhris/parselibcpp/README.md

 ## Grammar parselib

-This is intended to be a simple and efficient (at least a lot more than its Python version) framework for context free grammar (CFG) parsing.
+This is intended to be a simple and efficient framework for context free grammar (CFG) parsing.

 Can be used to code a symbolic mathematical kernel, a source-to-source transcompiler or whatever..
 The sky is the limit (along with the established expressive power of type 2 grammars)

-boost1.58 and cmake3.5 (at least) are required as a dependency to build the project.
+boost1.40 and cmake3.5 (at least) are required as a dependency to build the project.

+## PyCpp

+PyCpp is an extensible gateway language between Python and C++.
+It is designed to generate ctypes interfaces of C++ code automatically starting using a subset of C++ language.

 ### Build the project :